-- $\theta_3(1)$, $\theta_3(2)$, $\theta_3(3)$, capture competition effects. - $\theta_4(a, k)$ is the cost of switching from size k to size a.
+- $\theta_3(3)$ capture competition effects. - $\theta_4(a, k)$ is the cost of switching from size k to size a.
 When k = 0, these are entry costs.

-• Discount factor β is fixed at 0.95.

-• Two-step method, similar to the 2-step PML that we have seen in class but using GMM in the second step [arguments in the paper for using GMM instead of PML are wrong].
+- Discount factor β is fixed at 0.95. - Two-step method, similar to the 2-step PML that we have seen in class.

-• A "pseudo" fixed-effects to deal with county time-invariant unobserved heterogeneity.
-Since T = 24 is relatively large, the bias on the estimated market FEs may be small.
+• A Fixed-effects to deal with county time-invariant unobserved heterogeneity.
+Since T = 24 is relatively large, the bias on the estimated market FEs might be small (?)

 - To have parameters in dollar amount, C-W uses the information from interview to managers: entry cost to medium size, $\theta(2,0)$, is 2M.
-Based on this, all parameters are translated into . - Remember that average annual sales revenue of a plant: \$3.4M.
+Based on this, all parameters are translated into . - This normalization does not affect the parameters estimates.
+However, it does affect some counterfactual experiments. - Remember that average annual sales revenue of a plant: \$3.4M.